zainzafarpro/javascript/README.md

 <script async src="some network resource"></script>
 ```

-This is another way of loading a network resource but now we have an attribute on the script tag named "async" In this case, when HTML parsing is going on a parser will asynchronously the script tag from network asynchronously and after that, it will stop the HTML parsing and executes the script tag.
+This is another way of loading a network resource but now we have an attribute on the script tag named "async" In this case, when HTML parsing is going on a parser will asynchronously fetch the script tag from the network and after that, it will stop the HTML parsing and executes the script tag.

 ```js
 <script defer src="some network resource"></script>